On the wall,

 Who is better of us all?

-Daily, Snow White’s stepmom would sit before her magic mirror, seeking to discover who in the kingdom was most beautiful.
+Daily, Snow White’s stepmom would sit before her magic mirror, seeking to discover who was most beautiful in the kingdom.
 The Queen was pleased every time she was undisputed; until the day, the mirror named Snow-white as the fairest in the land.

 A simple story that was just another fairy-tale back in the days, but presently holds much more meaning.